Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Obviously at a company, we use an IDS/IPS and it was beneficial to be able to make sure that at my job we could get the most out of the platform, such as tuning it a bit better or understanding its limitations better.

-Because it is not my day to day role, I wrote a blog post based on some of the learning on zeek  [here](https://thehackerwhorolls.home.blog/2019/11/05/zeek-bro-cheat-sheet/). it is very short but will help me quickly be able to read a PCAP and or write a rule if needed.
+Because it is not my day to day role, I wrote a blog post based on some of the learning on zeek  [here](https://thehackerwhorolls.home.blog/2019/11/05/zeek-bro-cheat-sheet/). it is very short but will help me quickly be able to read a PCAP and or write a rule if needed. - It is also on my old blog site (horrible and ugly to edit and look at)

+<> ADD SURICATA BLOG LINK HERE